GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 - `usage_idle`: the percentage of time that the CPU or CPUs were idle and the system did not have an outstanding disk I/O request
 - `ts`: the timestamp of the record

 We will create a table named `cpu_metrics` and insert some data into it.
 Then we will use SQL to query the data.
-The protocol used in this example is SQL.
+The query language used in this example is SQL.
 Let's get started!

 ## Create a Time-Series Table

-GreptimeDB offers a schemaless approach to writing data that eliminates the need to manually create tables using additional protocols.
-See [Automatic Schema Generation](https://docs.greptime.com/user-guide/write-data#automatic-schema-generation).

-Here we need to create a table manually with SQL protocol.
 Let's start the journey by creating a simple `cpu_metrics` table.
-Note that we pre-defined `hostname` as the primary key; `ts` as time index, both are important to know in GreptimeDB.
+Note that we pre-defined `hostname` and `environment` as the primary keys; `ts` as time index, both are important to know in GreptimeDB.
 Click `Run` on the upper left in the panel below to create the table:

 ```sql